harvard-edtech/caccl-deploy/README.md

 `dbOptions.profiler` ("true|false") - Enable the DocDB cluster's slow query profiling option.
 The default threshold for what's considered a slow query is 500ms.

+`dbOptions.clusterEndpointOverride` (string) - Use a fixed DocumentDB endpoint (host:port) instead of the stack's cluster endpoint.
+This is intended for blue/green cutovers where the app should stay pointed at the blue cluster during a migration.

+`dbOptions.docdbUseVersionSuffix` ("true|false") - When true, suffixes DocDB cluster and parameter group logical ids with the engine version and also appends the engine version to the parameter group name.
+Defaults to "false".

+##### DocumentDb upgrade playbook

+See [README_docdb_upgrade.md](README_docdb_upgrade.md) for the blue/green upgrade steps using `dbOptions.clusterEndpointOverride` and AWS DMS.

 ##### Mysql only

 `dbOptions.databaseName` (string) - Set this if you want a database to be automatically created during provisioning.